-Section 1 of the bill creates the front range waste diversion enterprise.
-The enterprise will collect a user fee on each load of waste disposed of at a landfill in the front range and credit it to the new front range waste diversion cash fund to finance the front range waste diversion grant program.
+Waste diversion - front range waste diversion enterprise created - increased waste diversion goals established - new tipping fee - grant program.
+Section 1 of the act creates the front range waste diversion enterprise.
+The enterprise will collect a user fee on each load of waste disposed of at a landfill in the front range and credit the fee to the new front range waste diversion cash fund to finance the front range waste diversion grant program.

 Section 2 sets the user fee at 15 cents per cubic yard per load from January 1, 2020, through December 31, 2020.
 The fee increases 15 cents per year so that on and after January 1, 2023, the fee is 60 cents per cubic yard per load; except that this amount is adjusted annually by inflation after January 1, 2024.

-Section 3 increases the fine for littering on public or private property by inflation and credits the increased fine to the fund.
+Section 3 adjusts the fine amount for littering on public or private property annually, commencing on January 1, 2020, by inflation and credits the increased amount of the fine to the fund.

 The front range is defined as the counties of Adams, Arapahoe, Boulder, Douglas, Elbert, El Paso, Jefferson, Larimer, Pueblo, Teller, and Weld and the cities and counties of Broomfield and Denver.
 The following entities that are located or provide services in the front range are eligible to apply for grants: Municipalities, counties, and cities and counties; nonprofit and for-profit businesses involved in waste disposal or diversion; and institutions of higher education and public or private schools.